zbrandt/resume/rendercv_output/Zachary_Brandt_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Led teams in developing a ticket marketplace for FIFA and a JavaScript VM for Hyperweb Web3],[Secured projects by writing grants and responding to RFPs, growing our presence in blockchain],[Oversaw project completion, timelines, deliverables, and client communication],)
+    #v(design-highlights-top-margin);#highlights([Led teams in developing a ticket marketplace for FIFA, a JavaScript VM for Hyperweb, and Axelar full-stack],[Secured projects by writing grants and responding to RFPs, growing our presence in blockchain],[Oversaw project management, SDLC, DevOps, deliverables, and client communication],)
   ],
 )